Ask a Professor: The NP Practice Environment in Oklahoma

 The Fight for Modern Legislation

 Dr. Livingston lives and works in Oklahoma, but she’s originally from Kansas, the most recent state to grant its NPs full practice authority.
-Full practice authority creates no new scope of practice for NPs, nor imbues NPs with any special rights—t simply allows NPs to practice to the full extent of their education and training, as they do in a majority of states.
+Full practice authority creates no new scope of practice for NPs, nor imbues NPs with any special rights—it simply allows NPs to practice to the full extent of their education and training, as they do in a majority of states.

 NPs in Kansas are not more qualified than those in Oklahoma, either: they receive the same level of education and training, and both are overseen by a Board of Nursing.
 But some NPs in states like Oklahoma may consider moving to more progressive states like Kansas, where they can have more of a positive impact on patient outcomes.